underyx/flask-redis/README.md

 Flask-Redis
 ===========

-Adds Redis Support to Flask.
-Dead Simple.
+Add Redis Support to Flask.

 Built on top of redis-py